-Have you poked around online - only to feel more overwhelmed?
+Have you been poking around online, looking for the right way to start your homeschooler’s college search - only to feel more overwhelmed?

 It’s easy to think the golden ticket is Google.

 Or the Fiske Guide.

 But the answer is right in from of you.

 Yup.
 The answer lies in that kid who’s probably scrolling through their phone right now.